KaungHtetWin/ny-times/README.md

 - Swift Version: 5
 - Minium iOS Version : 13.0

-The app is written in UIKit and VIP Clean architecture. **92%** Code coverage.
+The app is written in UIKit and VIP Clean architecture.
 Use **UICollectionViewCompositionalLayout** for data visualisation.

 ## Third-party libraries